Feedback on my training at SAE Institute Paris

 About the free MacBook pro...

 The school "offers" a Macbook pro on entry.
-I'm using quotation marks here, because obviously the cost is passed on in the price of the course.
+I'm using quotation marks here, because of course the cost is passed on to you in the price of the course.
 Having initially had an aversion to Apple, its uninteresting products and its nauseating policies, I think this is still a good thing, as you'll probably be confronted with Macs during your professional life.
 At least you learn how it works.
 But this Mac is only really useful if you buy ProTools (student price: 250€) to work on it.
 So you'll need to plan for additional costs.
-Also, by adding 500€, you get a 2x more powerful machine (15 inches instead of 13 and quadcore instead of dual core), which is interesting if you plan to do some heavy mixing on it.
+Also, by adding 500€, you get a machine that's 2x more powerful (15 inches instead of 13 and quadcore instead of dual core), which is interesting if you plan to do some heavy mixing on it.
 For my part, that's what I did, I also put 16GB of RAM and an SSD in it, it can be done without any special knowledge, but you need to take a set of star screwdrivers to do it.
-Hopefully you'll have some Macs that can be dismantled.
+Hopefully you'll have some Macs that can be disassembled.
 ProTools is also PC-compatible, so you can install it on your MacBook and your PC at home, and use your iLok key (license) on both.
 The plugins are even quite compatible overall, provided you use the same ones.
 Still, I'd have to spend €1,000.

 1 or 2 years?